-Valerie Aurora (formerly Val Henson) is the Executive Director and co-founder of the Ada Initiative, a non-profit dedicated to promoting women in open tech/culture.
+Valerie Aurora (formerly Val Henson) is the Director of Training, co-founder, and former Executive Director of the Ada Initiative.
 With co-founder Mary Gardiner, she created and implemented projects like the Ada Initiative conference anti-harassment policy, now adopted by hundreds of open tech/culture events.
 Aurora and Gardiner were both recognized as one of Femme-o-nomics Top 50 Women to Watch in Tech in 2011 and SC Magazine’s 6 Influential Information Security Thinkers in 2012.
 Aurora created and teaches the Ada Initiative Ally Skills Workshop, which teaches men simple ways to support women in open tech/culture.

 Aurora, an experienced software engineer, was a leading file systems developer, researcher, and consultant for over a decade.
 She invented several new file systems concepts, including a widely used power-saving feature in file systems called relative atime, and co-founded the Linux Storage and Filesystems Summit.
 Her contributions to the field were recognized by invitations to speak at or serve on the program committees for many top file systems and open source conferences, including USENIX File Systems and Storage Technology, OSCON, and linux.conf.au.
 Her contributions to open source software were recognized with the O’Reilly Open Source Award in 2013.